Text of TeleFinder Chat from Thursday, July 30, 1998 6 PM PDT.

 Jim DeHaven: would work nicely

 Bob Nunn: Pretty cool idea.
-Have it show the one that matches
+Have it show the one that matches the outside?

 Jim DeHaven: yes